tanweijie123/tp/docs/DeveloperGuide.md

 #### Command Usage Examples

-Assume the current state of the displayed Client List, displayed Session List, and Schedules (all Schedules in FitEgo) are as illustrated on the following simplified object diagram:
+Assume the current state of the displayed Client List, displayed Session List, and Schedules (all Schedules in FitEgo) are as illustrated in the following simplified object diagram:

  <figure style="width:auto; text-align:center; padding:0.5em; font-style: italic; font-size: smaller;">
      <p>